-There are multiple causes of headaches and Pure Physiotherapy can help diagnose and treat the cause of your headaches to help manage/alleviate your symptoms.
+There are multiple causes of headaches and Pure can help diagnose and treat the cause of your headaches to help manage and alleviate your symptoms.
 The first step is identifying which kind of headache you have, this can be done quickly and accurately through a Physiotherapy assessment.
-Your Physiotherapist session at Pure will include specific exercises, education on management and manual therapy.
+Your Physiotherapy session will include specific exercises, education on management and manual therapy.

 Muscle imbalance or poor posture can often result in weakness in the frontal muscles of the neck and mean the muscles at the back of the neck can be overworked.
-Tightness is often a result of weakness so you can’t go wrong with getting strong!
-The videos below show two exercises that can hep develop neck strength:
+Tightness is often a result of weakness, so you can’t go wrong with getting strong!

 There are other factors that contribute towards more short-lived headaches for example: dehydration, sinusitis, electrolyte imbalance, certain medications, stress, excessive screen time and fatigue.

-That said forward head posture can have some influence on the neck and cause head and neck pain; every inch your chin pokes forward it doubles the weight of the head through the neck and the load it has to support putting a lot of stress through the neck and back.
+That said, forward head posture can have some influence on the neck and cause head and neck pain; every inch your chin pokes forward it doubles the weight of the head through the neck and the load it has to support putting a lot of stress through the neck and back.
 A good desk set up can be helpful and to alternate between sitting working position and standing working position is ideal.
-The exercise below is a recommendation on how to work on posture whilst strengthening the neck:

 It is recommended to take regular breaks from sitting – every 20-30 minutes and to take a small walk or stand up and stretch for postural variation which, at Pure Physiotherapy, our skilled clinicians will help address with you.
 Desk based exercises can be a great strategy to repeat regularly throughout the day to reduce and prevent neck and head pain.